thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-09-10-democratization-ai-blockchain-residency-awarded-max-razdow-ollie-razdow-jamie-zigelbaum.markdown

 <!--excerpt-ends-->

 The project is a science fiction based narrative concerning A.I.'s future, co-authored and illustrated by Zigelbaum and M. Razdow and input into a decentralized public blockchain ledger.
-The blockchain based text will then be recomposed by O. Razdow through software coded at ThoughtWorks Arts in San Francisco.
+The blockchain based text will then be recomposed by O. Razdow through software coded at Thoughtworks Arts in San Francisco.
 It will output an audio visual interpretation that changes each time it appears.
 The artists believe their work both informs and challenges the relationship between AI, its democratization, and its social impacts.

 The team will also receive additional support from both [SnarkArt](https://snark.art/) and [SingularityNet](https://singularitynet.io/).